mescanne/goledger/docs/goledger_format.md

 There are four globals in the execution:

     * data.
 This the parsed data structure.
+    * file.
+The filename that the data came from.
     * error(msg=msg).
 This function, if called, aborts all operation and reports the err msg.
     * print(...).
 This function is the same as the normal Python3 print and can be used for debugging.
       It prints out with a semi-colon at the beginning, so is appropriate for adding text to the